EBS 2.1 and EBS 2.65

-This major international conference hosted by the Department of History at the University of Essex aims to begin a conversation between these approaches, in the belief that there are fruitful overlaps of interest between them and that they can learn from each other in productive ways.
+This major international conference hosted by our University's Department of History aims to begin a conversation between these approaches, in the belief that there are fruitful overlaps of interest between them and that they can learn from each other in productive ways.

-We therefore invite papers from scholars working on the interface between histories of gender, labour and consumption, including early career academics and postgraduates, researching in various disciplinary contexts.
+Earlier in the year, we therefore invited papers from scholars working on the interface between histories of gender, labour and consumption, including early career academics and postgraduates, researching in various disciplinary contexts.
+Submissions are now closed.

 Siegel, A. S., photographer.
 (1942) Detroit, Michigan.
 Girl and sales lady examining a dress at Saks Fifth Avenue store following a fashion show presented by the Chrysler Girls' Club of the Chrysler Corporation.
 Detroit Michigan United States Wayne County, 1942.
 Spring.
 [Photograph] Library of Congress.

 The conference is sponsored jointly by the Society for the Study of Labour History and the University of Essex.
 Keynote speaker: Professor Erika Rappaport, University of Santa Barbara, author of A Thirst for Empire (Princeton, 2017).